 Provision of appropriate screening and fencing around playground equipment and/or play areas.

-Extraction of Earth Resources: Extraction of earth resources, as defined in Section 8.1, may be allowed as a conditional use only in the AR, R1, and I1 Districts, except as otherwise provided in Subsection (C) for the removal of topsoil, subject to conditional use review by the Board of Adjustment under Section 5.7, site plan review by the Planning Commission under Section 5.6, and the provisions of this section.
+Extraction of Earth Resources: Extraction of earth resources, as defined in Section 8.1, may be allowed as a conditional use only in the AR, R1, and I1 Districts, except as otherwise provided in Subsection (C) for the removal of topsoil, subject to conditional use review under Section 5.7, site plan review by the DRB under Section 5.6, and the provisions of this section.

 Purpose.
 The purpose of this section is to facilitate the extraction and use of earth resources in a manner which does not have an undue adverse effect on surrounding properties, traffic on or condition of surrounding roads, and does not detract from the visual quality of the Town.
 In addition, this Section is intended to ensure that the site is reclaimed in a manner that promotes future use of the site, maintains the visual quality of the area, and prevents soil erosion.